 Call me crazy, but I never really ate Greek food until I travelled to Greece.
-But by my second trip to this Mediterranean country I had fallen in love with some very tasty traditional Greek cuisine.
-Dishes of Gyros, Moussaka, Spanakopita and desserts like Baklava filled my mouth day after day, night after night.
-These tasty dishes are now some of my favourites that I regularly eat along with some favourite Italian and Mexican dishes.
-Here are some of the best favourite Greek dishes in the world to wet your appetite!
+Why?
+Because I was brought up on Australian/British meals.
+But that all changed by my second trip to this Mediterranean country.
+I had fallen in love with some very tasty traditional Greek cuisine.
+And now I have some traditional Greece food favourite dishes that I eat and enjoy regularly.

 Gyro